bartvanbenthem/k8s-credsync/README.md

 ```

 # TODO
+* Update an existing grafana datasource tenantid != to tenantid in the credential secret
 * Design and create sync function for automatic removal of Grafana organization when a tenant is removed from the cluster.